CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 =====================================

-If your jobs meet the characteristics above and you would like to use either the UW Grid or OSG to run jobs, in addition to CHTC, you can add the following to your submit file:
+If your jobs meet the characteristics above and you would like to use either the UW Grid or OS Pool to run jobs, in addition to CHTC, you can add the following to your submit file:

 {:.gtable}